rishabhnk/Machine_Learning/README.md

    Thoughts: I am very confident with python.
 I am going to do R and CNNs soon

 ### Day 18: Jan 21th 2019:
    **Review the Basics**- Today, I started my R review.
-I went over the very basics.
+I went over the very basics and started vectors

    Thoughts: I am glad that I am reviewing R. I will be done within a week and then I will start CNNs

+### Day 19: Jan 22th 2019:
+   **Review the Basics**- Today, I finished reviewing vectors and matrices for R

+   Thoughts: So far so good!